-Storage: If your computer’s storage is full, then also Audacity can face this problem.
-Because when storage is full, then Audacity can not process the data properly, and as a result, you may only get mono recordings.
+Storage: If your computer’s storage is full, then Audacity can also face this problem.
+Because when storage is full, Audacity can not process the data properly, so you may only get mono recordings.

 Windows Input Settings: Windows also has some input settings; if you have selected only stereo mic input, this might hurdle the mono recording.

-Hardware: Last but not least, the hardware you are using to record can also be an issue.
-If it is not configured properly or if it is not compatible with Audacity, then also this problem can occur.
+Hardware: Last but not least, the hardware you use to record can also be an issue.
+If it is not configured properly or if it is not compatible with Audacity, then this problem can occur.